 Ken Brock, the leading authority on the birds of the Indiana Dunes was the speaker for the April 3, 2016 session of the Association of Beverly Shores Residents (ABSR) Sunday Speaker Series.
 The link below contains his slides from that presentation, lightly edited.Ken Brock Presentation

-Our Town Marshal, Susan H. Resteau, is a talented photographer who has observed and recorded numerous birds and other creatures in Beverly Shores.
+Our former Town Marshal, Susan H. Resteau, is a talented photographer who has observed and recorded numerous birds and other creatures in Beverly Shores.
 ERG is pleased to provide several montages of her work below.

 Terry Bonace, a part time resident of Beverly Shores for over 15 years, is a retired environmental scientist and biologist from the U.S. Environmental Protection Agency and a long time native plant enthusiast.
 He has written a number of informative Sand Tracks articles.
 You can find his articles on invasives here:

 See below for Terry's articles on native plants.

 As a part of Beverly Shores' Earth Day 2018 activities, Terry spoke to the ABSR Sunday Speakers Series on native plant replacements for invasives.
 Click here to view Terry's presentation.